-Philip Harben had the first television cooking programme in the world.
-The programme started in 1946 on the BBC.
+Philip Harben had one of the world’s first televised cooking programmes, starting in 1946 on the BBC.

 The series was broadcast in black and white.
-At some points, he had to use his own personal rations (Britain was on war rations until around 1954) as ingredients on the programmes.
-He showed his audience how to cook with what was available at the time: for instance, he would show them how to cook chips and steak and kidney pie.
+At some times, he had to use his own personal rations (Britain was on war rations until around 1954) to obtain ingredients for the programmes.
+He showed his audience how to cook with what was available at the time: for instance, he would show them how to cook chips with steak and kidney pie.
 Bedecked with a marvellous beard, he spoke with a good BBC accent, and was very good-natured and happy on his shows.
 To go on air, he always wore a striped apron.

 He was a Freemason, a member of the Savage Club lodge in London.
 He was married to Katharine (Kathy) Kenyon.